adstuart/azure-expressroute-migration/README.md

 Do also pay close attention to platform limits associated with number of connections/authorisations [per circuit](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs#vnetpercircuit), and number of [circuits per gateway](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#gatewayfeaturesupport).

-A common ExpressRoute anti-pattern (don't do this :) ):
+A common ExpressRoute anti-pattern (don't do this :) ); in the diagram below, an outage affecting a single Availability Zone in the Azure region has the possibility of taking your entire Hybrid Connection offline (due to all instances of the Gateway becoming unavailable, if they happen to reside on the AZ having issues).
+This would clearly work against your overall strategy of leveraging Availability Zones for your applications and data.

 ![](images/2021-08-05-13-53-21.png)